minchinweb/seafoam/README.rst

   }

   # the rest of the your configuration file...

+There are also a number of per-article (and per-page) metadata fields that can be set influence how an article (or page) is processed and displayed.
+Please review :ref:`those options below`.

 This documentation has to be manually updated.
 If the settings no longer match the theme's behavior, or a setting is missing from here, please open a ticket